diescake/dash-holiday-creator/README.md

 # dash-holiday-creator

-dash-holiday-creator provides you to greate holidays !!
+dash-holiday-creator provides great holidays to you !!

 ## Usage